syncfusion-content/javascript-docs/js/ReportViewer/SharePoint-integrated-report.md

 {% endhighlight %}

-## Data source credential for shared data sources
+## Set data source credential for shared data sources

-Add the data source credentials in `DataSourceCredentials` to connect with database, for all the report data source to use in the report that do not have credentials in the connection strings.
+The shared data source credentials can be added to the `DataSourceCredentials` property to connect with the database.

 {% highlight c# %}
 public void OnInitReportOptions(ReportViewerOptions reportOption)